 AI answering services structure pricing very differently:

-Flat monthly rates: Most charge a fixed monthly fee regardless of call volume (or up to a generous limit).
+Flat monthly rates: The best AI answering services charge a fixed monthly fee regardless of call volume.
 This eliminates surprise bills during busy months.

 The Math on Annual Savings